-There’s no denying the challenges posed this year to financial institutions by the global pandemic.
+There’s no denying the challenges posed to financial institutions by the global pandemic.
 But wait; there’s more.
-According to Global Banking & Finance Review, the other biggest threats to banking in 2020 are: BigTech, the emergence of challenger banks, the digitalization of banks, and global deregulation.
+According to Global Banking & Finance Review, the other biggest threats to banking are: BigTech, the emergence of challenger banks, the digitalization of banks, and global deregulation.
 To this list we’ll add the demand for customer-centric, fast delivery of all bank services.
 And, of course, the overarching need for security.

 Big Tech and Customer Expectations